GSA/ficam-playbooks/_playbooks/playbook-pam.md

 {% include alert-info.html heading="Identity Assurance Level 3" content="Privileged users most likely require the highest level of identity proofing.
 The PIV identity proofing process is comparable to Identity Assurance Level 3." %}

-Training frequency is an important aspect of a privileged access management program.
+Training frequency is an important aspect of a privileged user program.
 Privilege users should receive initial and continuing training on the following topics:
 - Privilege access security principles.
 - Disaster recovery and business continuity procedures.
 - System characteristics and software components.